Siddesh1210/Resonant-Rugged-Task/README.md

 # Resonate - A New Era (App Build with Vite)

 # Description :
 This is an E-commerce web application that allows users to view products, add and remove them to their cart, and view their cart contents.
-Also this project ensure to follow the Single Responsibility principle  and Component-Based Architecture.
+Also this project ensure to maintain proper folder strcuture and follow the Single Responsibility principle by each component.

 # Features
 1.View all products and filter them by category